Nuclear power in India: Nuclear agreements with other nations

-As of 2016, India has signed civil nuclear agreements with 14 countries: Argentina, Australia, Canada, Czech Republic, France, Japan, Kazakhstan, Mongolia, Namibia, Russia, South Korea, the United Kingdom, the United States, and Vietnam.
-The 48-nation NSG granted a waiver to India on 6 September 2008 allowing it to access civilian nuclear technology and fuel from other countries.
+As of 2016, India has signed civil nuclear agreements with 14 countries: Argentina, Australia, Canada, the Czech Republic, France, Japan, Kazakhstan, Mongolia, Namibia, Russia, South Korea, the United Kingdom, the United States, and Vietnam.
+The 48-nation NSG granted a waiver to India on 6 September 2008, allowing it to access civilian nuclear technology and fuel from other countries.
 India is the only country with known nuclear weapons which is not a party to the Non-Proliferation Treaty (NPT) but is still allowed to carry out nuclear commerce with the rest of the world.

-India and Mongolia signed a crucial civil nuclear agreement on 15 June 2009 for supply of Uranium to India, during Prime Minister Manmohan Singh's visit to Mongolia making it the fifth nation in the world to seal a civil nuclear pact with India.
+India and Mongolia signed a crucial civil nuclear agreement on 15 June 2009 for the supply of Uranium to India, during Prime Minister Manmohan Singh's visit to Mongolia, making it the fifth nation in the world to seal a civil nuclear pact with India.
 The MoU on "development of cooperation in the field of peaceful uses of radioactive minerals and nuclear energy" was signed by senior officials in the department of atomic energy of the two countries.

-On 2 September 2009, India and Namibia signed five agreements, including one on civil nuclear energy which allows for supply of uranium from the African country.
+On 2 September 2009, India and Namibia signed five agreements, including one on civil nuclear energy which allows for the supply of uranium from the African country.
 This was signed during President Hifikepunye Pohamba's five-day visit to India in May 2009.
-Namibia is the fifth largest producer of uranium in the world.
-The Indo-Namibian agreement in peaceful uses of nuclear energy allows for supply of uranium and setting up of nuclear reactors.

-On 14 October 2009, India and Argentina signed an agreement in New Delhi on civil nuclear cooperation and nine other pacts to establish strategic partnership.
+Namibia is the fifth-largest producer of uranium in the world.
+The Indo-Namibian agreement on peaceful uses of nuclear energy allows for the supply of uranium and the setting up of nuclear reactors.
+On 14 October 2009, India and Argentina signed an agreement in New Delhi on civil nuclear cooperation and nine other pacts to establish a strategic partnership.
 According to official sources, the agreement was signed by Vivek Katju, Secretary in the Ministry of External Affairs and Argentine foreign minister Jorge Talana.
 Taking into consideration their respective capabilities and experience in the peaceful uses of nuclear energy, both India and Argentina have agreed to encourage and support scientific, technical and commercial cooperation for mutual benefit in this field.